Diabetes - what to ask your doctor - type 2

 Type 2 diabetes is a (lifelong) disease that causes high levels of sugar (glucose) in your blood.
 It can damage your organs.
 It can also lead to a heart attack or stroke and cause many other health problems.
-You can do many things to control your symptoms and make your life better.
+You can do many things to control your symptoms, prevent damage due to diabetes, and make your life better.

 Below are some questions you may want to ask your doctor or nurse to help you take care of your diabetes.

 What to ask your doctor about diabetes - type 2